FFA76/ImpedanceConverter-RasPi/docs/Hardware_instructions.md

                     ![Figure 3](images/Front_case.png)

 To reduce noise during charge-sensitive measurements, it is advisable to use plug-in capacitors, connection cables that are as short as possible and no open connections to the work surface.
+To prevent any charge from escaping through the case, it is also advisable to choose 2-mm plastic sockets and to ensure that they do not come into contact with the front cover paper by cutting the holes out precisely.